In the Bay Area, JS Robertson and his finance team are bringing new ideas to the financial

 Before starting his own firm, Mr. Robertson worked for several large companies and helped to

-build and enhance their finance and strategic planning teams.
+build and enhance their financial and strategic planning teams.
 He served on the planning

 committee of the Association of Finance Professionals’ 2012 annual conference and taught